Tim Giroux

 I put myself through college, mostly thanks to an academic scholarship and a job helping maintain the world's foremost software for extraterrestrial cartography.

-I do freelancing for full stack software dev and anything else that's useful to others.
+I do freelancing for full stack software dev.

 some visual art I've made